Pontiac Tempest: First generation (1961–1963)

 For the 1962 model year there were four Tempest models available: a sedan, a coupe, a station wagon, and a convertible.
 Customers wanting something fancier could opt for the LeMans trim package upgrade, which featured front bucket seats.
 Tempest LeMans models were available with either the coupe or the convertible; there was no LeMans sedan or station wagon.
 And although Oldsmobile and Buick offered pillarless hardtops on the Cutlass and Skylark respectively, Pontiac did not offer a pillarless hardtop LeMans model.

 In 1963, the LeMans became a separate series; its sales were nearly 50 percent of combined Tempest and Le Mans production.
 1963 models, referred to as senior compacts, were slightly larger and heavier than the 1961 and 1962 models had been.
 These new models featured a redesigned transaxle that improved handling, as well as a high-performance option that was much more powerful than the rarely-ordered 215-V8.
-This new V8 option for 1963 was Pontiac's 326 cubic inch (5.3 L) V8, an engine with the same external dimensions as the venerable "Trophy 8" 389, but different internal components designed to produce more torque.
+This new V8 option for 1963 was Pontiac's 326 cubic inch (5.3 L) V8, an engine with the same external dimensions as the venerable Trophy 8 389, but different internal components designed to produce more torque relative to displacement.
 A new version of the automatic transmission (now officially stamped TempesTorque on the case) was redesigned to handle the new V8's additional torque.
 The four-speed manual transmission had not been redesigned, and very few V8-equipped Tempest models were built with this transmission.
 The three-speed manual transmission remained available for all engines.

 The high-compression 326 V8 engine's output was 260 hp and 352 lb·ft of torque (SAE Gross).
 The actual displacement was 336 cubic inches, but according to lore, since General Motors management edict declared that no GM compact was allowed to have an engine that was larger than the Chevrolet Corvette 327 V8, the advertised displacement for the Tempest V8 was 326 cubic inches.
 However, for 1964, the engine's displacement was adjusted so that it actually was 326 cubic inches, making the 1963 "326 V8" a single-year engine.